anamafla/anamafla/src/pages/blog/svg-and-react/index.en.md

 We have two ways to use the SVG in a React application:

-### a.
+#### a.
 Import the SVG as a React Component.

 SVG can be imported and used directly as a React Component.
-This way is perfect for simple animations and styling with CSS and it's easy to update the SVG .
+This way is perfect for simple animations and styling with CSS and it's easy to update the SVG.

 ```
 import { ReactComponent as Face} from “./face.svg”;